Miqdad ibn Aswad: Later life and death

+It is recorded that a Christian slave of his once stated that he would make an incision into Miqdad's abdominal area and remove all the fat and then re-stitch the wound.
+However, this procedure resulted in contracting an infection which got worse until Miqdad succumbed to illness.
 As he was dying, Miqdad asked Zubayr ibn al-Awwam to manage and sell one of his estates which was left to his two children.
 Hasan ibn Ali and Husayn ibn Ali, each getting 18,000 dirhams from the endowment, while from the remainder he also asked Zubayr to give each of Muhammad's wives 7,000 dirhams.

 Miqdad died in 33 AH in Damascus and is buried there.
 However, Tabari recorded that Miqdad was buried in al-Jurf, a place three miles west of Medina where the caliph Uthman led the ritual prayer of his death.

-Personal characteristic

-His skin was dark and his hair was a lot.
-Miqdad had a dyed beard and wide eyes while his nose was hooked.

-Miqdad were known as master of archery.

 Scholarship legacy

 Hadith that is transmitted by Miqdad became guidance rulings for Muslim scholars to formulate Sharia laws.
 Shafiʽi school Madhhab scholars cite the Hadith from Ali for the rule of war to take physical action against enemy of the State, based on when Miqdad and Zubayr were brought together with Ali on the instruction from Muhammad to pursue and capture Meccan polytheist spy who are on the way to inform the enemy regarding Muslims strategy.
 This ruling were codified in Kitab al-Umm which is authored by Al-Shafi'i.

 Ibn Hajar al-Asqalani recorded in his book regarding the rulings from hadith, Fath al-Bari, the Sunnah which is practiced by Miqdad to throw mud or dust towards the face of flatterers or sychophants.
 The practice and encouragement of such conduct were also listed by Muhammad al-Bukhari in his book regarding ethics and manners towards peoples who gave praise excessively, which being responded with mud thrown by Miqdad.

-In modern time, Muğdat Mosque was built a large mosque in Mersin, Turkey in honor of Miqdad as early Sahabah.
+In modern time, Muğdat Mosque was built a large mosque in Mersin, Turkey, in honor of Miqdad as early Sahabah.